↑ Slide Guide ↑ ↑ Slide Guide ↑

 Fourth Leg of the 4-Peak Mt.
 Charleston Wilderness Circuit Adventure Down Lee Peak and Across to Mummy Mountain Summit

-I circled down the Northwest Ridge of Lee peak to reconnect with the North Loop trail and descended some rather steep switchbacks to the North Ridge of Kyle Canyon.
-After about 1.5 miles and 1/4th mile BEFORE the North Loop trail descends toward the Trail Canyon Trail Junction, I took a left off the Upper North Loop Trail, rising about 50ft to the top of the North Ridge of Kyle Canyon (see the video on this page for details).
+I circled down the Northwest Ridge of Lee Peak to reconnect with the North Loop Trail and descended some rather steep switchbacks to the North Ridge of Kyle Canyon.
+After about 1.5 miles and 1/4th mile BEFORE the North Loop Trail descends toward the Trail Canyon Trail Junction, I took a left off the Upper North Loop Trail, rising about 50ft to the top of the North Ridge of Kyle Canyon (see the video on this page for details).
 I could now look to my left and see Lee Canyon, while to my right I could see Kyle Canyon for the next 2 miles.
 This is the beautiful hidden route along the top of the North Ridge of Kyle Canyon from the upper North Loop Trail directly to Mummy Mountain.
 This upper ridge for the first mile is a wide open and fairly level surface.
 A faint path appears, disappears then reappears a number of times.
 So, don’t look for a path, just stay on the right side of the ridgeline and you’ll stay on track.
 After about 1.5 miles the last half mile includes some tricky weaving around to the ridge along the top of the “horrifying half-mile” avalanche slope of the Mummy Mountain approach.
 See the Mummy Mountain page.
 Now I continued along this ridge rising up and then angling to the left to the V-shaped canyon final approach to Mummy Mountain Summit as seen on the Mummy Mountain page.
 I arrived at the summit about 1:45pm.

 Final Leg of the 4-Peak Mt.
 Charleston Wilderness Circuit Adventure Descending from Mummy Mountain Summit to the Trail Canyon Trailhead

 From Mummy Mountain Summit, I retraced the route down the V-shaped canyon, circling left to the ridge that descends to the top of the “horrifying half-mile” avalanche slope.
 See the Mummy Mountain page for a detailed video and description of this leg of the adventure.
-I descended the slope to the North Loop Trailhead.
+I descended the slope to the North Loop Trail.
 Then I took a left and descended to the Trail Canyon Junction.
-At the junction I took a right and continued descending for about 2 miles to the Trail Canyon parking area and my car, arriving there at 3:10pm.
+At the junction I took a right and continued descending for about 2 miles to the Trail Canyon Trailhead and my car, arriving there at 3:10pm.
 Successful conclusion of the 4-Peak Mt.
 Charleston Wilderness Circuit adventure!
-After taking an hour off for video and picture recording and another 2 hours off for getting lost on the North side of Mt.
-Charleston and an average of 15 minutes on each of the 4 peaks totaling 4 hours, the total running/walking time for this adventure came to 9 hours and 40 minutes.
+After taking an hour off for video and picture recording and another 2 hours off for getting lost on the North side of Charleston Peak and an average of 15 minutes on each of the 4 peaks totaling 4 hours, the total running/walking time for this adventure came to 9 hours and 40 minutes.